Steeven9/Jung/README.md

 While the library provides a warning for potential memory leaks, this might be inaccurate due to the complexity of memory managment in C.
 If you get any warnings, consider running your application through a dedicated tool like [Valgrind](https://valgrind.org/).
 If you don't get any, consider doing it anyway, don't trust me.

+## Testing

+As someone once said, *"Tests don't prove correctness"*, therefore this project has no coverage whatsoever.

 ## Docker